-To perform a Factory Reset using the Reset button on the back of the DI-714 do the following:
+Follow these steps to perform a Factory Reset using the Reset button on the back of the DI-804.

-Press and hold the Reset button with a pen or paper clip for 3 seconds.
+1. Press and hold the Reset button with a pen or paper clip for 3 seconds.

 A Factory Reset can also be performed through the web configuration interface.
 Follow these steps to perform a factory reset using the web configuration interface.